-Uppage collection is not restricted to any religion, caste or class.
+Uppage collection is not restricted to any one religion, caste or class.
 While women and men both Uppage, men do not seem to be as involved as women activity, in-terms of zest, vigour or numbers.
-In villages which were visited, the research team was that, atleast one person from each household collects Uppage during the peak fruiting season.
-Further, apart from in Marathi inhabited villages, in the rest, atleast one in each household collects Uppage during this season. imply that all the women however does not collectors continually work on Uppage collection during the months when Uppage is available - while some walk into the the morning and return when the sun sets, others walk at noon and still others are out for not more than an and this only on the days when it is convenient for them do so.
+In villages which were visited, the research team was informed that, atleast one person from each household collects Uppage during the peak fruiting season.
+Further, apart from in the Marathi inhabited villages, in the rest, atleast one women in each household collects Uppage during this season. however does not imply that all the women continually work on Uppage collection during the months when Uppage is available - while some walk into the forests the morning and return when the sun sets, others walk at noon and still others are out for not more than an and this only on the days when it is convenient for them to do so.

-Some women who have lived all their lives within or near the forests comfortable with and who feel its thick undergrowth, slippery slopes, tenacious leeches and other lurking dangers often set out alone, though they prefer go in groups - not so much because of any fear forests but for the company of others.
-They set groups of three or four, a number which while allowing for a feeling of security and companionship does not feel overly competitive, about the available fruits.
+Some women who have lived all their lives within or near the forests and who feel comfortable with its thick undergrowth, slippery slopes, tenacious leeches and other lurking dangers often set out alone, though they prefer to go in groups - not so much because of any fear of the forests but for the company of others.
+They set out in groups of three or four, a number which while allowing for a feeling of security and companionship does not make them feel overly competitive, about the available fruits.
 They carry small baskets with them and with a blanket like cape thrown over their heads, set out in the rain to return at noon (usually) with their baskets and perhaps their head covers filled with the mushy Uppage rind and seeds.